Feature #76: Code reorganization

 Removed THa prefix.
 Renamed THa* files to files without that prefix.
 Changed code accordingly.
 Also, renamed all *.C (except scripts) to *.cxx for consistency with ROOT and hcana.Todo:

 - wrap all classes in namespaces (Podd, HallA)

 - create wrapper THa*.h headers for backward compatibility

 - typedef old names for backward compatibility

-#4 Updated by Ole Hansen over 2 years ago
+#4 Updated by Ole Hansen almost 3 years ago

 - Status changed from New to In Progress